Brief historical overview of man’s use of fire

 • No. 12.
 Rush soaked in grease, forming a primitive candle.
 England

 • No. 14.
-Mass of fat formed upon a stick, around which is wound a wick of fiber.
+Mass of fat formed upon a stick, wound a wick of fiber.
 Kashmir, India

 • No. 15.
 Tallow dip with rush wick, later cotton.
 Northern Europe.

 • No. 17.
 Molded candles.
-Patent candles of stearin, paraffine, and wax, and decorated candles.
+Patent candles of stearin, paraffin, and wax, and decorated candles.
 19th century

 Source: Walter Hough (1922).
-Synoptic series of objects in the United States National Museum illustrating the history of inventions.
-Proceedings of the United States National Museum 60 (2404).
-1-47, 56 pl.
-The picture can be loaded down via this link.
+A synoptic series of objects in the United States National Museum illustrates inventions’ history.
+Proceedings of the United States National Museum 60 (2404): 1-47, 56 pl.
+The picture can be accessed via this link.

 2,000 years ago: